sower-j/modding-guides/horizon-framework-custom-groups.md

 This guide will give a more in-depth explanation for using the custom groups that come with the Horizon Framework collection on Nexus.

-TLDR: Put ESM plugins in the `Master ESMs group`, put ESL plugins in the `ESLs group`, patches for Horizon (standalone or replacer ESPs) in the `HZ Patches group`, and FallUI mods in the `FallUI group`. **Do not make changes to any of the other groups unless you know what you are doing**
+TLDR: Put ESM plugins in the `Master Plugins (ESMs)` group, put ESL plugins in the `ESLs` group, patches for Horizon (standalone or replacer ESPs) in the `Horizon Patches` group. **Do not make changes to any of the other groups unless you know what you are doing**

 ---